Bossy Rossy RuBoot: Fashion

-On the main stage, RuPaul welcomes judges Michelle Visage and Ross Mathews, as well as guest judge Ts Madison.
-On the runway, the category is "Bead It".
-Denali's outfit resembles a chandelier.
+For the fashion show, Denali's outfit resembles a chandelier.
 LaLa Ri's dress has the colors of Mardi Gras (gold, green, and purpl).
 Gottmik's dress is 1960s mod-inspired and has a headpiece resembling anal beads.
 Utica Queen wears a wedding dress, and Kandy Muse has a large hat.
 Symone's look is inspired by African warriors.
 Tina Burner also wears a Mardi Gras-inspired outfit, and Elliott with 2 Ts presents a flapper made from Mardi Gras throws.